catppuccin/gtk/README.md

 ```

 > [!TIP]
-> For further information on the options available, see the [the full documentation](https://github.com/catppuccin/nix/blob/main/docs/home-manager-options.md#gtkcatppuccinenable).
+> For further information on the options available, see the [full documentation](https://github.com/catppuccin/nix/blob/main/docs/home-manager-options.md#gtkcatppuccinenable).

 ### For GTK 4 users